seanpm2001/gamers-against-weed/README.md

 > _„Meme them until they cry.
 Then make memes about them crying”_\
 > \- Sun Tzu, *The Art of War*

+> Violence is not the answer, but it is always an option.

 # Why?
  * for shits and giggles
  * so you don't have to